IBM Cloud Docs

 Your request for resizing both memory and CPU fails:

-• You have made multiple attempts for resizing.
+• Multiple attempts are made for resizing.

 You request for resizing the memory, but you get a partial resize: